alonsoJASL/alonsojasl.github.io/index.md

 + [linkedin](https://www.linkedin.com/in/alonsosolislemus)

 # About
+I am a postdoc researcher at the Cardio Electro Mechanics Research Group (@CemrgAppDevelopers), where I currently develop image processing and computer vision algorithms for the analysis of cardiac images.
 I am a PhD Researcher at [City, University of London](https://goo.gl/yVQBfX), working in (bio)medical image analysis in cell tracking and shape analysis at the Research Centre for Biomedical Engineering